stellashen/cross-off/README.md

   }
 ```

-#### task index:
-This component renders a group of tasks under "Todos" or "Completed".
+The `TaskIndex` component renders a group of tasks under "Todos" or "Completed":
 ```jsx
 // task_index.jsx
 import React from 'react';